sasamilo/template1/content/_index.md

 about: here's some text that will explain what this page is about

 socialLinks:
-  - icon: "fab fa-github"
+  - icon: "fab fa-github fa-2x"
     URL: "https://github.com/sasamilo"
-  - icon: "fab fa-linkedin"
+  - icon: "fab fa-linkedin fa-2x"
     URL: "https://github.com/sasamilo"
-  - icon: "fab fa-instagram"
+  - icon: "fab fa-instagram fa-2x"
-    URL: "instagram.com"
+    URL: "blablabla.com"

 blocks:
   - position: right
-    title: Home
+    title: About
     image: /image/spotlight.jpg
     content: >-
-      ## Spotlight
+      ## About

-      This is a Spotlight element, and it's generally used – as its name implies – to spotlight a particular feature, subject, or pretty much whatever.
-You can customize its style, scheme, color, orientation, content alignment, and image position, as well as assign it an optional onload or onscroll transition modifier (details).
+      I'm passionate about empowering people and highlighting their stories.
+From that, ownet was born.
+I offer a full-approach to develop your story and place you on the internet.

       [learn more](/learnmore)
   - position: left
-    title: About
+    title: Work
     image: /image/spotlight.jpg
     content: >-
-      ## Spotlight
+      ## Experience

-      This is a Spotlight element, and it's generally used – as its name implies – to spotlight a particular feature, subject, or pretty much whatever.
-You can customize its style, scheme, color, orientation, content alignment, and image position, as well as assign it an optional onload or onscroll transition modifier (details).
+      I bring with me 5+ years of experience in nonprofit sector, advising individuals,

       [learn more](/learnmore)